-The digital transformation of our lives has swept all before it and radicalised the way we transmit and receive information – the way we view information and store information.
+The digital transformation of our lives has swept all before it and radicalised how we transmit and receive information and how we view and store information.

-Well, it turns out that print is still alive, and, depending on use, very much thriving.
-And there is even a good case to be made for marketers to keep it in their arsenal of marketing solutions.
+It turns out that print is still alive and, depending on use, even thriving.
+And there is a solid case for marketers to continue including it in their arsenal of marketing solutions.

 The Decline in Traditional Print

-Like almost every other industry in the past one hundred years, printing has been transformed by new technologies.
+Like almost every other industry in the past hundred years, new technologies have transformed printing.

-After working for centuries using metal type, the introduction of phototypesetting in the 50s and 60s started a rapid process of transformation leading to CRT typesetting in the 70s and eventually to the desktop publishing revolution of the 80s.
+After working for centuries using metal type, the introduction of phototypesetting in the 1950s and 60s started a rapid transformation process, leading to CRT typesetting in the 70s and eventually to the desktop publishing revolution of the 80s.

-The impact of this has been far-reaching; typesetting companies became bureaus, and eventually died out as files were sent straight to the printer rather than be typeset and art-worked first.
-Many of a business’ smaller jobs that would have been sent to a printer in the past, were now printed by users themselves.
+The impact of this has been far-reaching; typesetting companies became bureaus and eventually died out as files were sent straight to the printer rather than be typeset and art-worked first.

 The Impact on Publishing